Manchester United fans should be petrified, as the similarities between David Moyes and Roy Hodgson are becoming patently clear

 The only reason Roy Hodgson survived six months at Liverpool was due to the club being taken over.
 The new ownership, initially at least, didn’t want to rock the boat and make a change.
 Fortunately they had absolutely no attachment or responsibility for Hodgson being there.
 They inherited him, and it soon became apparent with him came the possible threat of relegation if he remained.
 If you invest a lot of money in an asset, the last thing you do is allow everything to become undermined by one person.
 Unless there’s a takeover at United, Moyes was and is the choice of Ferguson, Ed Woodward and the Glazers.
 All the main decision makers have backed his appointment as the one to continue United’s success on the pitch, and in turn ensure their commercial success and survival off it.

-It’s awfully hard for me as a Liverpool fan, having watched United flounder in the league so far under Moyes, not to descend into a gloating tone for this piece.
-It’s also hard to show any sympathy for Manchester United fans at this time, as I distinctly remember them not showing any to us when we were threatened by administration.
-What I can do is empathise to a degree, as I understand the predicament they find themselves in, as I’ve been there.
-I know how agonising it is.
+Having watched United flounder in the league so far under Moyes, it’s hard not to descend into a gloating tone for this piece.
+It’s also hard to show any sympathy for Manchester United fans at this time, as they’ve had it so good for so long.
+What I can do is empathise to a degree, it’s agonising to have success and to lose it when it’s not your doing.
 They’re managed by David Moyes.
 They didn’t ask for it, for him rather, but they’ve got him, and they’ve got him for (conceivably or inconceivably) the next five seasons after this.

 I also know there aren’t many things worse than the club you support being managed by somebody so completely devoid of charisma.
 Or, better yet, to compare him to Ferguson, someone who clearly lacks self belief and the burning indignation at the mere thought of finishing second.
 If you’re the fan of a club who consistently wins stuff or at worst challenges for it, it’s difficult to believe in a new manager who doesn’t have either the track record of success, or gives the impression, especially if they’re a younger manager, that they know they will eventually reach the top.